Anastasiya Miroshnichenko: Early life

+Gymnastics career

-Junior gymnastics career
+2017–2019: Junior

-2017

-Miroshnichenko made her international debut at the Republican Open Competitions in Minsk where she placed first in the all-around, on vault, and on floor exercise and won bronze on the uneven bars.
-She next competed at the junior Asian Gymnastics Championships.
-She placed 10th in the all-around, fifth on uneven bars and floor exercise, and seventh on vault.
+Miroshnichenko made her international debut at the 2017 Republican Open Competitions in Minsk where she placed first in the all-around, on vault, and on floor exercise and won bronze on the uneven bars.
+She next competed at the 2017 junior Asian Gymnastics Championships.
+She placed tenth in the all-around, fifth on uneven bars and floor exercise, and seventh on vault.
 She next competed at the 2017 Voronin Cup where she won bronze in the all-around behind Russians Aleksandra Shchekoldina and Vladislava Urazova.
 Additionally she placed fourth on vault and uneven bars, sixth on floor exercise, and seventh on balance beam.

-2018–19

 Miroshnichenko began the 2018 season competing at the President's Cup in Almaty.
 She won gold in the all-around, vault, and balance beam, won silver on the uneven bars, and placed fifth on floor exercise.
 She next competed at the 2018 Junior Asian Championships where she placed seventh in the all-around and fourth on vault and uneven bars.

-In June 2019 Miroshnichenko competed at the inaugural Junior World Championships alongside Dildora Aripova and Anna Silnova.
+In June 2019, Miroshnichenko competed at the inaugural Junior World Championships alongside Dildora Aripova and Anna Silnova.
 Miroshnichenko finished 33rd in the all-around and was the highest placing Uzbek gymnast.
 She placed 15th on vault during qualification but did not advance to the event final.